 It’s sort of same feeling I get when I say to myself, “I won’t be convinced of anything other than what I already know.”
 I wonder at my own teachability at times.
 As a photographer, I know there are lots of ways I can grow and develop in my techniques and become a better image capturer.
 As a husband, my wife can easily remind me I have room to improve.
 But when it comes to relationships, political hotspots, moral issues, and thoughts on God, I can be downright stubborn.

 I know it’s good to have convictions.
 They are an anchor and a compass for living wisely.
-But I don’t want to ever stand my ground so violently that I can’t listen to others thoughts and give them credence.
-Having a wanderer’s heart of curiosity and inquisitiveness can help in many areas.
+But I don’t want to ever stand my ground so vigorously that I can’t listen to others thoughts and give them credence.
+Having a wanderer’s heart of curiosity and inquisitiveness can help in many areas of relationship.
 Asking questions with curiosity and compassion has been a learned skill, and I think a good one to help me be more of a learner.

 Being teachable is such a beautiful character quality.
 It helps us live out the fact that we don’t know everything.
 When we think we can’t be convinced it is akin to saying we know everything.
-Better to have a curious and teachable personality than prickly and stubborn one…agreed?
-Strive to be a learner in 2016.
-A worthy goal wouldn’t you say?
+Isn’t it better to have a curious and teachable personality than prickly and stubborn one?
+Strive to be a learner in these days when so many are easily offended and opinions fly.
+Having a learning posture can set you apart from the crowd.

-How can I be more teachable in 2016?
+How can I maintain more of a teachable attitude?

-Instead of jumping to answer, try to ask a question with curiosity first.
+Instead of jumping to give opinions, can you try to ask questions with curiosity first.